 In the absence of both input references, the device enters holdover mode.
 Holdover is a secondary function that is provided by PLL1.
 Because PLL1 has an external VCXO available as a frequency source, it continues to operate in the absence of the input reference signals.
 When the device switches to holdover, the charge pump tristates.
 The device continues operating in this mode until a reference signal becomes available.
 Then the device exits holdover mode, and PLL1 resynchronizes with the active reference.
-In addition to tristate, the charge pump can be forced to $V{\rm CC}/2$ during holdover (see Table 43, Register 0x01C[6]).
+In addition to tristate, the charge pump can be forced to VCC/2 during holdover (Register 0x01C, Bit 6; see Table 42).

-COMPONENT BLOCKS-OUTPUT PLL (PLL2)

-PLL2 General Description
+COMPONENT BLOCKS-OUTPUT PLL (PLL2) PLL2 General Description

-The output PLL (referred to as PLL2) consists of an optional input reference doubler, phase/frequency detector (PFD), a partially integrated analog loop filter (see Figure 25), an integrated voltage controlled oscillator (VCO), and a feedback divider.
-The VCO produces a nominal 3.8 GHz signal with an output divider that is capable of division ratios of 4 to 11.
+The output PLL (referred to as PLL2) consists of an optional input reference doubler, reference divider, phase-frequency detector (PFD), a partially integrated analog loop filter (see Figure 27), an integrated voltage-controlled oscillator (VCO), and a feedback divider.
+The VCO produces a nominal 3.0 GHz signal with an output divider that is capable of division ratios of 3, 4, and 5.

 The PFD of the output PLL drives a charge pump that increases, decreases, or holds constant the charge stored on the loop filter capacitors (both internal and external).
 The stored charge results in a voltage that sets the output frequency of the VCO.
 The feedback loop of the PLL causes the VCO control voltage to vary in a way that phase locks the PFD input signals.

 The gain of PLL2 is proportional to the current delivered by the charge pump.
 The loop filter bandwidth is chosen to reduce noise contributions from PLL sources that could degrade phase noise requirements.

-The output PLL has a VCO with multiple bands spanning a range of 3.6 GHz to 4.0 GHz.
+The output PLL has a VCO with multiple bands spanning a range of 2.94 GHz to 3.1 GHz.
 However, the actual operating frequency within a particular band depends on the control voltage that appears on the loop filter capacitor.
 The control voltage causes the VCO output frequency to vary linearly within the selected band.
 This frequency variability allows the control loop of the output PLL to synchronize the VCO output signal with the reference signal applied to the PFD.
-Typically, the device automatically selects the appropriate band as part of its calibration process (invoked via the VCO control register at Address 0x0F3).
-The VCO is designed to operate over temperature extremes including when the VCO is calibrated at one temperature extreme and operated within another.
+Typically, the device automatically selects the appropriate band as part of its calibration process (invoked via the VCO control register at Address 0x0F3, shown in Table 47).